juefeiyuan/3D-scene-recognition/README.md

-# PyTorch code for MVCNN
+# PyTorch code for sMVCNN